#Korsov

 "Watch your tongue, Miss Maximoff.
 You’re speaking to your general.”

-The Shadow Summoner pauses for a moment, his eyes narrowing at your words.
+The Shadow Summoner pauses for a moment, his eyes narrowing at your tone.
 You’re right—you’re not one of his soldiers.
 You don’t wear a kefta, you’re not trained and raised in the Second Army, like so many of the Grisha in the Little Palace.
 He should be annoyed or irritated by your defiant tone, but he can’t help but feel intrigued, his interest in you ever growing.

 “Don't you dare.”

-And for the briefest moment, the Darkling swore he saw your irises flash red as you seize his hand with your bloodied one.
 The handkerchief falls to the ground.
 Aleksander feels your grasp on his hand, your fingers curling firmly around his wrist as you speak—so tight you might break bones.
 He can practically feel the heat radiating from you, your rage almost palpable.
-He’s never seen you so… volatile.
-So furious.
+He’s never seen you so

 It’s a side of you he’s never seen before.